ahoymrag/ahoymrag.github.io/seaM/screenplay/main.md

 **RADIO ANNOUNCER (V.O.)**

 > And now for your evening weather forecast.
-Expect clear skies tonight with a slight breeze.
+Expect clear skies tonight with a slight breeze off the bay side.
 Perfect weather for the upcoming Branford Sea Harvest Festival next week.
 Don't miss out on this annual extravaganza!

 ---